5 Star-studded Activities for Advanced ESL Students

 Class debates are an ideal way to get your advanced students talking, especially because there are several opportunities for speaking practice in one activity.

 First, break your class into smaller groups of about four or five students.
-Debating in large groups saves on time, but it could cut down on how much each individual student actually gets to say.
+Debating in large groups saves time, but it could cut down on how much each individual student actually gets to say.
 Depending on the size of your class, you may want to have two separate debate sessions, and have the students who aren’t participating in the debate judge the results for their classmates.

 For the debate, give students an interesting topic and be sure to give them enough materials—in English, of course—to be able to address the issue you’ve assigned.
-A great way to do this is to choose a current events issue and give your students access to recent English-language newspapers, either online or in paper form, such as the The New York Times, The Wall Street Journal and The Guardian.
-The New York Times requires a subscription for full access, as does The Wall Street Journal (if you and your students use these sources on anything like a regular basis, you may find they’re easily worth the price).
-You can also give students a choice of three fascinating, topical debate topics and have them vote for which one they’d like to discuss.
+A great way to do this is to choose an issue from current events and give your students access to recent English-language newspapers, either online or in paper form, such as The New York Times, The Wall Street Journal and The Guardian.

 When it comes time to begin the debate, flip a coin to decide which group gives the first argument.
 Both introductions are then given; encourage all students to take notes during the introductions.
-After the introductions, give groups 2 minutes to formulate a rebuttal.
+After the introductions, give groups two minutes to formulate a rebuttal.

-Things to Watch Out For:
+Things to Watch Out for:

 - While students are preparing their arguments, be sure to monitor groups to ensure that the preparation work is being done in English.